 In this report "Not yet complete" means the student has either not taken all the assessments, not passed all the assessments, deferred one or more assessments to a future year, or been permitted to suspend their studies and resume at a specified point.
-Students who have withdrawn from the course have not completed all the assessments and therefore have no overall grade; in some cases, these students may re-enrol.
-A student who has failed the BPTC may re-enrol to take the entire course again.
+Students who have withdrawn from the course have not completed all the assessments and therefore have no overall grade.
 In cases where charts relate to students domiciled in the UK/EU or overseas only, this refers to the region in which the student was domiciled prior to enrolment on the BPTC.
 The domicile codes used in the aggregation of the data are taken from the Higher Education Statistics Agency (HESA).
 The terminology used in chart titles regarding domicile is as follows:

-- UK/EU domiciled students;
+- UK/EU domiciled students:

-- Overseas domiciled students;
+- Overseas domiciled students:

 - Students from all domiciles.

 Regarding changes to this report, Chart 2.A.6.2 has been taken out this year, owing to small numbers of UK/EU students with a lower second class degree at the majority of BPTC providers.
-In addition, a new chart in Part 4 has been included (4.
-A. 7.
-2), showing proportions of UK/EU domiciled BPTC graduates gaining pupillage by degree class, university attended, BPTC grade and ethnicity.